buehler/mse-project-thesis-2/sections/04_implementation.md

 ### X509 Certificates

 The x509 standard (**RFC5280**) defines how certificates shall be used.
 Today, the connection over HTTPS is done via TLS and certificate encryption.
 The fields in a certificate are only partially defined.
 These "standard extensions" are well-known fields such as the "authority" or alternative names for the subject.
-In the specification, "private extensions" are another possibility to encode data into certificates [@RFC5280, seq.
-4.2].
+In the specification, "private extensions" are another possibility to encode data into certificates [@RFC5280, ch.
+4].
 These extensions could be used to transmit the data needed for the distributed authentication mesh.

 Certificates have the big advantage: they can be integrity checked via already implemented hashing mechanisms and provide a "trust anchor"^[A trust anchor is a root for all trust in the system.] in the form of a root certificate authority (root CA).
 Furthermore, if certificates would be used to transmit the users' identity within the authentication mesh, the certificates could also be used to harden the communication between two services.
 The certificates can enable mutual TLS (mTLS) between communicating services.

 But, implementing custom private fields and manipulating that data is cumbersome in various programming languages.
 In C\# for example, the code to create a simple x509 certificate can span several hundred lines of code.
 Go^[<https://go.dev/>] on the other hand, has a much better support for manipulating x509 certificates.
-Since the result of this project should have a good developer experience, using x509 certificates is not be the best solution to solve the communication and integrity issue.
+Since the result of this project should provide a good developer experience, using x509 certificates is not be the best solution to solve the communication and integrity issue.
+If future work implements mTLS to harden the communication between services, it may be feasible to transmit the users identity within the used certificates.

 ### JSON Web Tokens

 A plausible way to encode and protect data is to encode them into a JSON web token (JWT).
 JWTs are used to encode the user identity in OpenID Connect and OAuth 2.0.
 A JWT contains three parts: A "header", a "payload" and the "signature" [@RFC7519].
 The header identifies which algorithm was used to sign the JWT and can contain other arbitrary information.
 The payload carries the data that shall be transmitted.
 The last part of the JWT contains the constructed signature of the header and the payload.
 This signature is constructed by either a symmetrical or asymmetrical hashing algorithm.

 To make use of JWTs in the distributed authentication mesh, another technique for JWTs is used: JSON Web Signatures (JWS).
 JWS represents data that is secured with a digital signature [@RFC7515].
 When considering JWT/JWS for the mesh, a signed token that contains the user ID could be used with key material from the PKI to sign the data and provide a way to securely transmit the data.
-Since the data is not confidential (typically only a user id), it must be signed only.
-To help prevent extra round trips, the two extra headers `x5c` and `x5t` can be used to transmit the certificate chain as well as a hash of the certificate to the proxy that is checking the data [RFC7515].
+Since the data is not confidential (typically only a user ID), it must be signed only.
+To help prevent extra round trips, the two extra headers `x5c` and `x5t` can be used to transmit the certificate chain as well as a hash of the certificate to the proxy that is checking the data [@RFC7515].

+In contrast to the above-mentioned "SecJSON", a JWT is well-defined by an RFC.
+SecJSON enables encrypted data within JSON but does lack the means of integrity checking.
+A JWT does not encrypt the data but uses JWS for hashing and signing of the data to prevent modification of the data.

 ### Using JWT in the Authentication Mesh

 After considering the possible transport formats above, we can now analyze the pro and contra arguments.
 While **structured formats** like YAML and JSON are widely known and easily implemented, they do not offer a built-in mechanism to prevent data manipulation and integrity checking.
 There are standards that mitigate that matter, but then one can directly use JWT instead of implementing the mechanism by themselves.

 **X509** certificates provide an optimal mechanism to transmit extra data with the certificate itself with "private extensions".
 They could also be used to enable mTLS between services to further harden the communication between participants of the mesh.
-However, to enable developers to implement custom translators by themselves, x509 certificates are not optimal since the code to manipulate them depends on the used programming language.
+However, to enable developers to implement custom translators by themselves, x509 certificates are not optimal since the code to manipulate them heavily depends on the used programming language.

 **JWT** uses the best of both worlds.
 They are asynchronously signed with a x509 certificate private key and can transmit the certificate chain as well as a hash of the signing certificate to prevent manipulation.
 There exist various libraries for many programming languages like Java, C\# or Go.
-Also, JWTs are already used in similar situations.
+Also, JWTs are already used in similar situations like the ID tokens for OpenID Connect.

 ## A Public Key Infrastructure as Trust Anchor